This post was most recently updated on July 5th, 2019

 How to Make Shoes Bigger – 5 Easy Ways

-Getting your shoes stretched or stretching them yourself is a great option for footwear that is a half to a full size too small.
+Getting your shoes stretched or stretching them out yourself is a great option for footwear that is a half to a full size too small.
 As always, I encourage everyone to buy the right size shoes in the first place.
 However, I’m the first to understand that sh*% can happen & sometimes we just need to give a little, well, give to our shoes!

-Of course, the best way to stretch your shoes initially – in order to break them in & enlarge them slightly – is by gently walking in them.
+Of course, the best way to stretch shoes initially – in order to break them in & enlarge them slightly – is by gently walking in them.
 Preferably with thick socks at home, so you don’t run the risk of blisters.

 But if you need to know how to stretch out your shoes a wee bit more than that, I present you with some handy hacks, below:

-1. Use a Shoe Stretching Tool
+1. Stretch Shoes with a Shoe Stretching Tool

 The most professional way of stretching your shoes at home is by using a shoe stretcher.
 Yeah, I know, not a very creative name, right!?
 Shoe stretchers are great shoe accessories for those of us who have problem feet and can’t get the right shoes to fit.
 So totally worth it if this is something you’ll be using time & again.